-Corrections should be made to metered use data when the source-meter reading dates and the customer-meter reading dates do not coincide with the beginning and ending dates of the audit study period.
+Corrections should be made to metered water use data when the source-meter reading dates and the customer-meter reading dates do not coincide with the beginning and ending dates of the audit study period.

+Example:

-Example: Adjusting for one meter route
+Adjusting for one meter route

-A utility is studying one calendar year, 1/1 - 12/31.

-Source meters are read on the 1st day of each month

-Customers' meters are read on the tenth day of each month

-Calculate the amount of water supplied and consumed for the calendar year
+A utility is studying one calendar year, 1/1 - 12/31Source meters are read on the 1st day of each month Customers' meters are read on the tenth day of each month Calculate the amount of water supplied and consumed for the calendar year

-Source Meters. - no correction is made for source meters because their reading usually occurs on the days that the study period begins and ends.
-If the last reading (12/31) was a day late (1/1), the water supplied for 1/1 should be subtracted from the total water used.
+Source Meters - no correction is made for source meters because their reading usually occurs on the days that the study period begins and ends.
+If the last reading (taken on 1/1) was a day late (end of audit period = 12/31), the water supplied for 1/1 should be subtracted from the total water used.

-Customer Meters. - since the readings do not coincide neatly with the study period, a correction must be made.
-To account for changes in the number of customers and in use patterns is to prorate the water use for the first and last billing periods within the study period.
+Customer Meters - since the readings do not coincide neatly with the study period, a correction must be made.
+To account for changes in the number of customers and in use patterns, water use for the first and last billing periods within the study period should be prorated.